Compagnie des mines d'Anzin: Second Empire and 3rd Republic

 During the Second French Empire (1852–70) companies exploiting the deposits of the Pas-de-Calais to the west began to increase output.

 In 1878 Pas-de-Calais produced more coal than Nord.

 By 1890 the Société des mines de Lens had become the largest mining company in France, displacing Anzin.

 Technology had changed little since the 18th century, with coal still extracted manually, but towards the end of the century laws were implemented to reduce child labor.

 The mining company was paternalistic, providing housing, clinics, schools, canteens and shops, paying relief and pensions, and sponsoring sports and social activities.

 There were improvements to workers' rights, with strikes allowed from 1864 and trade unions from 1884.

 Émile Zola visited the area in 1884 to obtain background for his novel Germinal.

 He arrived at the time of a strike by 12,000 miners.

 The strike began at Anzin in February 1884 after 140 workers, mostly union members, were dismissed.

 The company called in troops to defend the mines, and refused to make any concessions.

 The strike lasted 56 days, and was headline news in France, but failed completely.

 During this strike Émile Basly emerged as a leader of the miners.

 He became secretary general of the Nord miners' union, president of the Pas-de-Calais miners' union, deputy and mayor of Lens.

 A strike began in Marles-les-Mines in the winter of 1891 and spread throughout the region, mainly for higher wages.

 The outcome was the first collective labor agreement in France, the Convention of Arras, which established insurance funds and pensions.

 Women were banned from underground work in 1892, and boys under twelve in 1906.

 In 1910 the working day was set at eight hours, with a mandatory day off each week.

 During World War I (1914–18) the front lines ran across the mining area, and many of the mines were systematically destroyed by the Germans.

 After the war the mines were reopened.

 An influx of Polish miners made up for the huge casualties among French miners during the war.

 During the depression of the 1930s many of these workers and their families were forcibly returned to Poland.

 The communists and socialists struggled for control of the mining region.

-During World War II (1939–45) the mines were occupied by the Germans in 1940 and ruthlessly exploited using laborers from the Ukraine, Russia, Serbia and elsewhere.
+During World War II (1939–45) the mines were occupied by the Germans in 1940 and ruthlessly exploited using laborers from Ukraine, Russia, Serbia and elsewhere.